 I’m sorry to offend anyone, but I really do not believe the government knows better than I do what (and how) my child should learn about sex.
 And I also am not a fan of the Common Core.
-Whoever said “It takes a village” must have had parents who didn’t care.
+“It takes a village” isn’t valid about these things, in my opinion.
 I firmly believe that ordinary, loving parents, such as little ol’ me, can teach children better than whatever the government prescribes.

 So that the end result is that the peers become more important than the family.
 And the family becomes a group of independent people living in the same house, rather than an interdependent unit.
 Well, that’s not gonna happen on my watch.
 I still believe family trumps friends any day.
 Or it should, anyway.

-Gotta say it: THESE types of “missed opportunities,” I don’t feel bad about AT ALL.
+Gotta say it: THOSE types of “missed opportunities,” I don’t feel bad about AT ALL.